quotient-im/libQuotient/CONTRIBUTING.md

 Unless a contributor explicitly specifies otherwise, we assume contributors to agree that all contributed code is released either under *LGPL v2.1 or later*.
-This is more than just [LGPL v2.1 libQuotient now uses](./COPYING) because the project plans to switch to LGPL v3 for library code in the near future.
+The project plans to switch to LGPL v3 for library code in the near future.
 <!-- The below is invalid yet!
 All new contributed material that is not executable, including all text when not executed, is also released under the [Creative Commons Attribution 4.0 International (CC BY 4.0) license](https://creativecommons.org/licenses/by/4.0/) or later.